Skip to navigation Skip to content

 Children of separating or divorcing parents often feel alone and alienated, as though no one understands what they’re going through.
 They need reassurance that their feelings are normal, and age-appropriate answers to their many questions.
 But divorce is confusing and overwhelming – thinking and talking about it are hard, for kids and grown-ups alike.

-This book, with illustrations by Annika Le Large, is suitable for kids to read by themselves or with a parent.
+With illustrations by Annika Le Large, We Need to Talk About Divorce is suitable for kids to read by themselves or with a parent.
 It’s frank, honest, and open.
-But while the author doesn’t shy away from the painful aspects of the experience, she also reassures her reader that while divorce will always be a sad memory, it doesn’t have to be a bad turning point.
-In fact, divorce can make lots of things easier over time.
+While the author doesn’t shy away from the painful aspects of family break-up, she also reassures readers that while divorce will always be a sad memory, it doesn’t have to be a bad turning point.
+In fact, blended families and new beginnings can make lots of things easier over time.

-We Need to Talk About Divorce is the next book in Neon Squid’s critically acclaimed series tackling subjects that are hard to talk about for kids aged 10 and above.
+Part of Neon Squid’s critically acclaimed series tackling subjects that are hard to talk about, for ages 10 and above.

 Additional information